-AIRAC AIP SUPPLEMENT 02/20 was promulgated announcing the Implementation of an Exclusive ADS-B (Out) Airspace within Colombo FIR with effect from 10th September 2020.
+Further, the AIRAC AIP SUPPLEMENT 02/20 was promulgated announcing the Implementation of an Exclusive ADS-B (Out) Airspace within Colombo FIR with effect from 10th September 2020.

-Accordingly aircraft operators who intend to operate within the respective airspace were informed of the aircraft equipage mandate for ADS - B (Out) operations.
+Accordingly, aircraft operators that intend to operate within the respective airspace were informed of the aircraft equipage mandate for ADS - B (Out) operations.

-ANS section continuously monitored the performance of ADS - B (Out) operations through monitoring the ANSP's post Hazard Identification and Risk Mitigation process of SMS, regular Inspections and ADS - B Performance Reports of ANSP.
+The ANS section continuously monitored the performance of ADS - B (Out) operations through monitoring the ANSP's post Hazard Identification and Risk Mitigation process of SMS, regular Inspections and ADS - B Performance Reports of ANSP.